It Starts with Understanding Personal Core Values

 “Open your arms to change, but don’t let go of your values.” – The Dalai Lama

-A values inventory is appropriate at many different junctions of the coaching journey.
+A values inventory is appropriate at many different junctions of the coaching process.
 It’s an excellent focus for any coaching session, but especially helpful early on in the coaching relationship.
 Your client may be:

 All of the above require some level of clarity on one’s direction to move forward.

 Values are the tracks that keep our train running in the direction we want it to go.
 We may not even be able to see the final destination, but in a greater sense, we know where we’re going when we understand our values.
 More importantly, we know who we’re going to be and become along the way.
+Coaches who want to deepen this work will find the post on decision paralysis a useful companion, since unclear values are often at the root of clients who struggle to decide.

 Much of our confusion and circular thinking come from not having properly identified our primary values in life.
 These values could be things like: